‘The Bold Type’ Star Aisha Dee Calls Out Show’s Lack Of Diversity

 The Bold Type star Aisha Dee has spoken out against a lack of diversity on the television series, TVLine reported.
-In a lengthy Instagram post, Dee explained that she was prepared to “push harder and speak louder” on issues she found important.
+In a lengthy Instagram post, Dee explained that she was prepared to “push harder and speak louder” on issues she finds important.

-The biracial Australian actor plays Kat Edison, whose storylines have involved running for her local government, discovering her bisexuality, and becoming romantically involved with a female Muslim artist.
+The biracial Australian actor plays Kat Edison, whose storylines have involved running for local government, discovering her bisexuality, and becoming romantically involved with a female Muslim artist.

-Dee noted it took two seasons for the show to hire a BIPOC (Black, Indigenous, or Person Of Color) writer, and that there were still no queer Black or Muslim women on the writing staff.
-However, a source told TVLine that queer women of color had featured on the writing staff from Season 2, and that by the show’s fourth season, eight out of the 10 writers were female.
+Dee noted it took two seasons for the show to hire a BIPOC (Black, Indigenous, or Person of Color) writer, and that there were still no queer Black or Muslim women on the writing staff.
+However, a source told TVLine that queer women of color had featured on the writing staff from Season 2, and by the show’s fourth season, eight out of the 10 writers were female.
 This included three writers who identified as LGBQT+ and five people of color.

 Dee also referenced a storyline that has infuriated fans this season, in which Kat begins a relationship with a white, conservative woman, calling the storyline “confusing” and “out of character.”

-She said that the story was a “redemption arc” for the conservative character, and that she believed her character would not make the choice to enter a relationship with them.
+She said that the story was a “redemption arc” for the conservative character and that she believed her character would not make the choice to enter a relationship with them.

-Essence recently published a lengthy article condemning the choice, stating, “[The show] silenced Kat’s growth out of fear of isolating conservative viewership, and at the cost of its only Black, queer female lead.”
+“[The show] silenced Kat’s growth out of fear of isolating conservative viewership, and at the cost of its only Black, queer female lead.”

 They called the storyline a “failure to Kat as a character and a disservice to the show’s Black, queer, and true feminist viewers.”